sofa-framework/doc/plugins/usual-plugins/multithreading/meancomputation.md

 <!-- generate_doc -->
 # MeanComputation

-Compute the mean of the input elements
+Compute the mean of the input elements.

 Templates: